-Being a solo female traveller can be intimidating and scary.
+Being a solo female traveller can be intimidating, scary and even bring up some travel anxiety.
 Even more so if this is your first trip away.
 Don’t let your fears stop you from doing what you want to do.
 I LOVE travelling alone, there are many advantages to it.
 I always say that you should experience travelling alone at least one time in your life.
 This pushes you out of your comfort zone and urges you to be comfortable being alone and making friends on the road.

 Follow these tips so you can feel and stay safe on the road as a solo female traveller!